Building Efficient Embedded System Design: Process, Types, and Implementation

 ✔️ We built a fast, yet reliable HIPAA-compliant tablet application with real-time scalable ECG visualizations and many other vital functions.

-Another of our projects was executed for one of the largest manufacturers of lab equipment in the world (cannot be named due to our NDA).
+Another of our embedded system development projects was executed for one of the largest manufacturers of lab equipment in the world (cannot be named due to our NDA).

 ✔️ We created a highly reliable desktop application that featured integration with low-level device components and high-level lab automation features.